What Is a Guardian ad Litem and What Do They Do?

 A GAL can be appointed to anyone who is a minor or an incompetent person and does not have a guardian of the estate or the guardian of the estate is not present.
 Another they a GAL could be needed is when the guardian's interest is deemed not to the best interest of the minor or incompetent person.

 What factors does the GAL consider in the investigation?

-While conducting their investigation, a Guardian ad Litem will take into account many factors some of which are the wishes of the child and parents, past interactions between the parents, the child’s interaction and relationship with the parents and other family members, and child’s adjustment to any new environment.
+While conducting their investigation, a guardian ad litem will take into account many factors including the wishes of the child and parents, past interactions between the parents, the child’s relationship with the parents and other family members, and child’s adjustment to any new environment.